archiron/quickValidationsNG/README.md

 then, when the config.py file is ready, you can launch the validation with :
 python mainSeq.py

-#### WARNING !!
-for LLR users, if you work from the poluiXX, you must launch : source /opt/exp_soft/llr/root/v6.18.04-el7-py27-gcc8X/etc/init.sh before use the python mainSeq.py command.

 #### work in local area
 you have : workDir = os.getcwd() and the ROOT files are located into a DATA folder.
+If you use the preceeding instructions, the DATA folder is always created.
 The ROOT files are downloaded automatically, or you can download them into the DATA folder with the quickRootDown script.
+For local use (your own ROOT files), you have to put them into the DATA folder.

-#### batch (to be evaluated !)
+#### batch
 you can use all precedings commands with a batch file named quickValidationSeq.sh
 Into the folder you want to work, copy the quickValidationSeq.sh locally.
 launch : chmod 755 quickvalidationSeq.sh